How to Fix: Error Exporting VM on Virtualbox (OVF) to VMware

 TPM Option Missing in VMware Workstation

-William told me he wanted to upgrade the virtual machine to Windows 11, which mean that the VM had to be encrypted and a TPM (trusted platform module) added in order to proceed meet the requirements.
-William's virtual machine already had the GPT partition scheme and a UEFI BIOS (requirements for Windows 11), which meant that the only thing that needed to be done was to add the Trusted Platform Module (TPM).
+William told me he wanted to upgrade the virtual machine to Windows 11, which meant that the VM had to be encrypted and a TPM (trusted platform module) added in order to meet the requirements.
 However, the ability to add TPM wasn't showing up in VMware Workstation under the VM settings -> Add menu.
 Very strange, indeed.

 The reason for this (I believe) is that the older VMWare Vcenter Converter version 6.1 (circa 2016) did not support TPM.
 To fix this, I manually created a Windows 11 virtual machine in VMware Workstation, then reviewed the .VMX configuration file, and through trial and error I was able to find the setting that allowed me to add TPM.
 To do so, I backed up the original .VMX configuration file of the recently converted Virtualbox virtual machine, then changed the virtualHW.version = "11" to virtualHW.version = "20".